 10. See the Rock of Cashel

 Another cool find and unique thing to do in Ireland visit the Rock of Cashel in Tipperary.
 This iconic complex and ruins is not only unique in Ireland but the entire world.
 The site is also referred to as St. Patrick’s Rock or the Cashel of Kings.

 This place has an interesting history dating back to the 5th century and the structures you see today dating back to the 12th century when the rock was gifted to the church.
 The Rock of Cashel is considered one of the most amazing remains of Celtic art and medieval architecture in Europe.

 We are going to go tech with our next cool find and unique thing to do in Ireland.
-Located in Waterford, Ireland’s oldest city and in Ireland’s Ancient East, the King of the Vikings is a 30-minute virtual reality tour showing you the history of Vikings in Waterford and making you feel like you’re actually living the experience!
+Located in Waterford, Ireland’s oldest city and in Ireland’s Ancient East, the King of the Vikings is a 30-minute virtual reality tour.
+It’ll show you the history of Vikings in Waterford and make you feel like you’re actually living the experience!

-If this is the future of museums or even school this is getting us super jazzed about learning history!
-Each experience takes place inside a reconstructed Viking house in the heart of Waterford Ireland’s Viking Triangle complete with two Viking actors who set up your VR experience.
+If this is the future of museums or even school, this is getting us super jazzed about learning history!
+Each experience takes place inside a reconstructed Viking house in the heart of Waterford Ireland’s Viking Triangle.
+It’s complete with two Viking actors who set up your VR experience.

 Prepare to time travel and go back to learn the fascinating and horrifying history of the Vikings while swimming through corpses, seizing villages, and more.

 13. Explore Ireland’s Castle Ruins

 Some of the most interesting things to do in Ireland is find ancient castle ruins.
 Two of our favorites are located in the small town of Doolin right next to the Cliffs of Moher.